-Police: 1 dead, 3 hurt in shooting inside Atlanta building
+Shooting inside Atlanta building leaves 1 dead, 4 injured

 Police sent out a photo of the person believed to be the shooter.
 The person was wearing dark pants and a light colored hoodie with the hood pulled up.
 They had a mask on their face and appeared to be wearing a bag across their front.

 Authorities said the person is believed to be armed and dangerous and asked anyone with information on the person’s whereabouts to call 911.
 Police urged anyone in the area to secure their building and shelter in place.

+Dozens of police and fire vehicles were gathered along West Peachtree Street, as officers with assault-style rifles, helmets and vests continued to arrive more than an hour after the shooting.

+Many officers clustered outside the front entrance of a Northside Medical building.
+Multiple helicopters hovered overhead while police tried to keep traffic moving on nearby streets.
+Construction workers watched from the nearest corner in the Midtown neighborhood where many new high-rises are being built.